 - Students are able to (1) demonstrate an understanding of key hydrological concepts and processes.; (2) demonstrate an understanding of fundamental mathematical concepts, including algebra, probability and statistics, vectors and matrices and calculus; and (3) apply quantitative analysis skills to hydrologic problems at the level required for higher-degree study.

-- Typically this unit is assessed in the following ways: (1) assignment on catchment hydrology; (2) laboratory report; and (3) assignment on urban development (MSc Env Sci) or mathematics of groundwater (MSc Hydrogeology.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) laboratory exercises; and (3) assignment on urban development (MSc Env Sci) or mathematics of groundwater (MSc Hydrogeology.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Enrolment in Master of Hydrogeology (72540)

 Master of Geographic Information Science (71570)